 |Name||Data set||Text and logicals|

-- STDEV calculates standard deviation using the "n-1" method.
+- STDEV.P calculates standard deviation using the "n" method, ignoring logical values and text.

 - Numbers are supplied as arguments.
 They can be supplied as actual numbers, ranges, arrays, or references that contain numbers.

-- To evaluate logical values and/or text in the calculation, use the STDEVA function.
+- To evaluate logical values and/or numbers as text in a reference, use the STDEVA function.